SOTETO/heureka/readme.md

 If you want to add more docker container to your setup, change the created docker-compose file (`ms_<name>.yml`) or add more compose files in `docker-setup.cfg`.

+> **Best practice:** Since Heureka uses Docker containers, it s strongly recommended to use a separated Docker container to run a database.

 More information about the configuration of your newly created microservice can be found in the `readme.md` file, that is created in your microservices directory.

 ### Creating a new microservice manually